bmw-tech/dart_apitool/readme/change_codes.md

 If the flag got removed then this change is non-breaking.
 Adding a sealed flag is considered a breaking change.

+## Executables
-## Executables are constructors, methods, and functions.
+Executables are constructors, methods, and functions.
 They are all treated the same way.

 ### CE01